stritzinger/braidnet/README.md

 For now, Braidnet is meant to be deployed on [Fly.io](https://fly.io).
-Create a new Fly application, replace the value of the `app` field in the `fly.toml` file in this repo with your Fly app's name and the `ORIGIN` field with your app's Fly URL, and deploy using `flyctl`.
+Create a new Fly application, replace the value of the `app` field in the `fly.toml` file in this repo with your Fly app's name, and deploy using `flyctl`.

 ## Use